bloomen/transwarp/README.md

-    before_invoked, // Just before a task's functor is invoked after_finished, // Just after a task has finished running after_canceled, // Just after a task was canceled after_custom_data_set, // Just after custom data was assigned }
+    before_invoked, // Just before a task's functor is invoked after_finished, // Just after a task has finished running after_canceled, // Just after a task was canceled after_satisfied, ///< Just after a task has satisfied all its children with results after_custom_data_set, // Just after custom data was assigned }
 ```